sesto-dev/next-prisma-tailwind-ecommerce/README.md

 ## i18n

 You provide the list of languages you are willing to support in `next.config.js` file.
-All of the i18n content is located in the `i18n.content.js` file in root directory.
+All of the i18n content is located in the `i18n.content.js` file in config directory.

 If you want to disable i18n & the select language dropdown in the Header, you only need to remove the `i18n` key from `next.config.js`.
 In this case the `en` content from the `i18n.config.js` file will be served as default.